ni/nimi-python/docs/nidcpower/functions.rst

     Deletes a previously created advanced sequence and all the advanced sequence steps in the advanced sequence.

-    **Support for this Function**
+    **Support for this Method**

-    You must set the source mode to Sequence to use this function.
+    You must set the source mode to Sequence to use this method.

-    Using the :py:meth:`nidcpower.Session.set_sequence` function with Advanced Sequence functions is unsupported.
+    Using the :py:meth:`nidcpower.Session.set_sequence` method with Advanced Sequence methods is unsupported.

     **Related Topics**: